EjbejaranosAI/SEL_PW3/README.md

 # SEL_PW3
-Authors: Yasemina, Santi, Grecia and Edison.
+Authors: Yazmina, Santiago, Grecia and Edison.

 ## How to run the Coctail CBR